SINTEF-AppliedCompSci/MRST/README.txt

 To get started we suggest you look at some examples.
 To list all the examples in mrst core at the matlab command prompt type:

->> mrstExamples()
+>> mrstExamples

-Each module also has it's own examples which can also be listed, e.g. to list examples for the ad-core module you could type:
+Each module also has its own examples which can also be listed, e.g. to list examples for the ad-core module you could type:

->> mrstExamples('ad-core')
+>> mrstExamples ad-core